PubHubs/PubHubs/docs/development/LOCAL_DEVELOPMENT.md

 For a minimal working setup, make sure you have [Node Package Manager (npm)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and [Docker](https://www.docker.com/) installed.

+If you are using NixOS, you can use the provided [Nix flake](https://nixos-and-flakes.thiscute.world/development/dev-environments) to enter a development shell with the required dependencies (except for Docker, which must already be installed on your system).
+This may also work on other Linux distributions using the Nix package manager.
+Alternatively, you can manually install the required dependencies.

 The rust build script uses sass, install this using npm (globally so that it's accessible from the command line):
 ```shell
 npm install -g sass